San Francisco, California

 *Parking is available on a first-come, first-serve basis.
 Event attendees that require guest parking should check in at the parking booth on 12th Avenue and E Marion, where they will receive a parking permit and be directed to available parking.

 Seattle University Project Center

-Established in 1987 as one of the first in the nation, the Seattle University Project Center is a collaboration between the College of Science and Engineering and the Albers School of Business and Economics.
-The Project Center links small teams of students with companies and nonprofit organizations to work on projects in areas of International Business, New Venture Business, Sustainable Business, Computer Science, Electrical and Computer, Mechanical, Civil and Environmental engineering.
+Established in 1987 as one of the first in the nation, the Seattle University Project Center partners with businesses, government agencies and nonprofit organizations to bring challenging engineering design projects to our senior-level students.
+Over the course of the academic year, teams from the College of Science and Engineering work on industry-led projects in the fields of civil and environmental engineering, computer science and software engineering, electrical and computer engineering, environmental science and mechanical engineering.
 Applying theory to real life and producing real outcomes underscore the work of our student teams.
 Student teams, with the guidance of faculty, often work more than 1,000 hours toward completing an engineering project throughout an entire school year.
-Each MBA student provides approximately 100 hours toward completing projects in a quarter long project format.